ljs11528/CoVar_Pseudo_Label_Selection/readme.md

-# CoVar: Semi-Supervised Semantic Segmentation with Reliable Pseudo-Label Selection
+# CoVar: A Confidence–Variance Theory for Pseudo-Label Selection in Semi-Supervised Learning

-This repository contains the implementation of **CoVar**, a method for semi-supervised semantic segmentation with reliable pseudo-label selection.
+This repository contains the implementation of **CoVar**, a Confidence–Variance Theory for Pseudo-Label Selection in Semi-Supervised Learning.
 CoVar models covariate consistency and prediction uncertainty to assess the reliability of pseudo-labels and selectively use them during training, improving robustness and accuracy under limited annotations.

 ## Repository Structure